(as of market close January 24, 2020)

-· For the week ended October 5, there were 210,000 claims for unemployment insurance, a decrease of 10,000 from the previous week's level, which was revised up by 1,000.
-According to the Department of Labor, the advance rate for insured unemployment claims inched up from 1.1% to 1.2% for the week ended September 28.
-The advance number of those receiving unemployment insurance benefits during the week ended September 28 was 1,684,000, an increase of 29,000 from the prior week's level, which was revised up by 4,000.
+· For the week ended January 18, there were 211,000 claims for unemployment insurance, an increase of 6,000 from the previous week's level, which was revised up by 1,000.
+According to the Department of Labor, the advance rate for insured unemployment claims remained at 1.2% for the week ended January 11.
+The advance number of those receiving unemployment insurance benefits during the week ended January 11 was 1,731,000, a decrease of 37,000 from the prior week's level, which was revised up by 1,000.

 Eye on the Week Ahead